 Lauderdale-by-the-Sea home prices are not only among the most expensive in Florida, but Lauderdale-by-the-Sea real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lauderdale-by-the-Sea is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lauderdale-by-the-Sea is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Lauderdale-by-the-Sea who work in sales jobs (18.72%), management occupations (18.34%), and office and administrative support (10.46%).
+Lauderdale-by-the-Sea is a decidedly white-collar town, with fully 88.38% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lauderdale-by-the-Sea is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Lauderdale-by-the-Sea who work in management occupations (25.00%), office and administrative support (13.78%), and sales jobs (13.01%).

-Telecommuters are a relatively large percentage of the workforce: 12.55% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.30% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Lauderdale-by-the-Sea is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.